timescale/docs/_partials/_cloud-mst-comparison.md

   header="Timescale Cloud or MST?"
 >

-Timescale Cloud is a high-performance developer focused cloud that provides PostgreSQL services enhanced with our blazing fast vector search.
-You can securely integrate Timescale Cloud with your AWS, GCS or Azure infrastructure.
-[Create a Timescale Cloud service][timescale-service] and try for free.
+Both the Managed Service for TimescaleDB (MST) by Aiven and Timescale Cloud are TimescaleDB services built on PostgreSQL for relational, time-series, vector search, and more.
+MST is a fully managed TimescaleDB service while Timescle Сloud gives developers the ability to manage their database.
+[Create your first Timescale service] [timescale-service] and try for free.

-If you need to run TimescaleDB on GCP or Azure, you're in the right place — keep reading.
+For more information about running a TimescaleDB service on GCP or Azure, see the links below.

 </Highlight>